gsnitter/APPointer/Readme.md

 ## Description

 The project's purpose is mainly to learn how google drive can be used from the CLI.
+I use it for creating quick cross-hardware reminders on the CLI, but I am sure, there are better options out there.

 ## Setup